Asha-Empire/Game-Story/README.md

 #### 2051...

 The first **Fusion reactor** was operated successfully in the Moon.
-After this success, the construction of the Fusion reactors started in the city of Bushehr on Earth, 600km north of the New Eden site on Mars' Cebrenia quadrangle.
+After this success, the construction of the Fusion reactors started in the city of Bushehr on Earth, 600km north of the **New Eden site** on Mars' Cebrenia quadrangle.

 #### 2065...

 BioNTech Inc. represent Organ cultivation or regrowth, is a biomass production process to regrow or produce organs that have been damaged in some way by using the patient's DNA.

+#### 2070...

+The first self-sustaining city on Mars, named **New Eden** it was just a site before, was established.
+This city was built using advanced technologies such as 3D printing and Solanium construction materials.
+It was powered by a combination of fusion energy, solar power, and nuclear power.
+The city was designed to be completely self-sufficient, with a closed-loop ecosystem that included food production, waste recycling, and water purification.

+#### 2080...
+The Mars United Republic (MUR) was formed, comprising the Martian colonies, lunar outposts, and the Earth-based companies that supported them.
+The MUR quickly became a major economic and political power, with a population of over one million people.
+Since the barriers of religious beliefs on Earth are not on Mars, MUR's advanced technologies and resources have made it a leader in the development and invention of new technologies.

 #### 2100...